swig/swig/Doc/Manual/Javascript.md

 # SWIG and Javascript

 This chapter describes SWIG's support of Javascript.
-It does not cover SWIG basics only information that is specific to this module.
+It does not cover SWIG basics, but only information that is specific to this module.

 ## Overview